(888) 448-0302 Talk to a recovery specialist 24/7

 Individuals chatting at an outpatient program meeting

-While there are many different types of programs for drug and alcohol addictions, there are essentially two types of treatment – inpatient and outpatient.
+While there are many different types of programs for drug and alcohol addictions, there are essentially two types of treatment – inpatient rehab and outpatient rehab.
 But which type of treatment is right for you?
+We compared inpatient vs. outpatient treatment options for those looking for residential rehab or outpatient treatment.

 Either option can be effective in helping you begin the recovery process, but depending on your situation, one might be better than the other.
 The key to making a successful recovery from a substance use disorder is that you get the help you need.
 At Landmark Recovery we start the process with a full assessment, where an addiction expert examines your case, listens to your goals and prescribes the best treatment.
 Most people start their recovery by checking into a residential treatment center, where temptations are removed and they can focus on getting better.
 Then, after they’ve detoxed and gained the skills to deal with the stresses of life in a healthier way, outpatient treatment is the next step.